Lessons

 What is a peel?

-The peeling is a family of products composed mainly offruit acids that dissolve the dead cells of the skin's surface layers, thus renewing it.
-But far from being a simple exfoliation like the one we do with a soft powder a few times a week, the peel improves the radiance of the complexion, visibly smoothes the skin surface and is therefore a great ally in an anti-aging routine.
+Peels are a family of products composed mainly offruit acids that dissolve dead cells in the skin's surface layers, renewing the skin.
+But far from being a simple exfoliation such as that performed with a soft powder a few times a week, peeling improves the complexion's radiance, visibly smoothes the skin's surface and is therefore an important ally in an anti-aging routine.

-Unlike exfoliation by chemical or enzymatic exfoliation or enzymatic exfoliation, which eliminates dead skin cells to clear the skin and to remove dead skin cells and boost cell renewal, a peel is a more powerful treatment for skin problems such as acne, hyperpigmentation or advanced signs of aging.
+Unlike a chemical or enzymatic exfoliation or enzymatic exfoliation eliminates dead skin cells and boosts cell renewal, a peel is a more powerful treatment for skin problems such as acne, hyperpigmentation or advanced signs of aging.

 What does it involve?